 This is fairly common knowledge within the personal finance blogging community.
 That’s why I was so shocked to learn that many Millennials don’t consider self-directed investing an option because they don’t think they have enough money to do it, they don’t feel knowledgeable enough about it, or they just find it confusing.

 Here’s the thing, it’s really not.
-Like I mentioned earlier, there are so many different platforms out there to make it simple for you.
+As I mentioned earlier, there are so many different platforms out there to make it simple for you.
 For example, TD noticed that there was a need to simplify self-directed investing, so they created the TD Direct Investing WebBroker™.
 They’ve integrated tools to help you navigate the platform intuitively, focused on making the user experience a priority, and basically just make it easier for investors like you to reach your financial goals without having to constantly worry about how your investments are doing.

 And This Is What You Should Do Right After Reading this Post